Pachwenko/VSCode-Django-Test-Runner/README.md

 - The terminal does not keep opening over and over again!
 Thanks [@Mariownyou](https://github.com/Mariownyou)
 - You can specify a rootPackageName if your django code lives in any different directory than your manage.py like under "src/project/"!
 Thanks [@alex-a-pereira](https://github.com/alex-a-pereira)
   - stripRootFolder must be disabled for this to work.
-- stripRootFolder has been added - Thanks to [@alex-a-pereira](https://github.com/alex-a-pereira) for inspiring this change.
-Most people will need this so it is enabled by default.
+- stripRootFolder has been added - Thanks to [@alex-a-pereira](https://github.com/alex-a-pereira) for inspiring this change
 - You can now disable the default python path!
 So you can do cool stuff like set your manageProgram to like `docker compose run test` or your own python path like `virtualenv/bin/python src/manage.py`
 - It's now version 4 and I'm not sure why
 - VSCode is adding support for running Django tests natively but you may still find this useful in your workflows.